 There are three main types of ordinary life insurance policies in Kenya.

-Whole life policies in Kenyan are usually up to a certain age e.g Whole Life to age 65.
-The sum assured plus any accrued bonuses are paid to the beneficiary upon the demise of the insured person or to the insured person if s/he survives to policy maturity.
+Whole life insurance policies in Kenyan are usually up to a certain age e.g Whole Life to age 65 or alternatively, the client pays the premium for a fixed number of years and is then covered for the rest of their lives.
+The sum assured plus any accrued bonuses are paid to the beneficiary upon the demise of the insured person.
 Endowment policies accrue bonuses and have a surrender value after three years of premium payment.

 Term life policies are pure life policies with no bonuses, surrender value or maturity payments.
 They offer a straight death benefit upon the demise of the life assured.
 The best example of term life policies in Kenya is credit life policies which pay the loan balance in the event a bank or mortgage customer passes away.
 The premium payment for credit life policies is usually bundled into the loan repayment amount.